 Why Ants Come Inside and Where You Can Find Them

-To cut off their food source and reduce ants in your home, make sure you clean kitchen counters and stovetops frequently, take out trash regularly and seal up all food items in airtight containers.
+To cut off their food source and reduce ants in your home, make sure you frequently clean stray crumbs from kitchen counters and stovetops.
+Vacuum crumbs from dining areas, and seal food in airtight containers.
 Storing items like sugar inside the fridge is another helpful practice during the summer months when ants are more active.